yarimitsu/ISRC_web/README.md

 ## Media

 Local images are stored in `media/`.
-The homepage video is hosted on the WordPress media library at middletonisland.org.

 ## Deployment

 These are static HTML files with no server-side requirements.
-Upload the directory to any static host (GitHub Pages, Netlify, Cloudflare Pages, etc.) or paste page content into WordPress Custom HTML blocks.
+Upload the directory to any static host (GitHub Pages, Netlify, Cloudflare Pages, etc.).

-## Notes

-- Donation processing via [Infinite Giving](https://infinitegiving.com) (App ID: CO5PQRRJS)
-- All pages share a consistent header/footer and navigation structure
-- The `archive/` folder contains earlier drafts and is not part of the live site